bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

 .. class:: ContextSettings(int depth=24, int stencil=8, int antialiasing=0,\
                            int major=2, int minor=0)

+   Class defining the settings of the OpenGL context attached to a window. :class:`ContextSettings` allows to define several advanced settings of the OpenGL context attached to a window.

+   All these settings have no impact on the regular SFML rendering (graphics module), except the anti-aliasing level, so you may need to use this structure only if you're using SFML as a windowing system for custom OpenGL rendering.

+   Please note that these values are only a hint.
+No failure will be reported if one or more of these values are not supported by the system; instead, SFML will try to find the closest valid match.
+You can then retrieve the settings that the window actually used to create its context, with :attr:`RenderWindow.settings`.

    .. attribute:: antialiasing_level

+      Number of multisampling levels for antialiasing.

    .. attribute:: depth_bits

+      Bits of the depth buffer.

    .. attribute:: major_version

+      Major number of the context version to create.
+Only versions greater or equal to 3.0 are relevant; versions less than 3.0 are all handled the same way (i.e. you can use any version < 3.0 if you don't want an OpenGL 3 context).

    .. attribute:: minor_version

+      Minor number of the context version to create.
+Only versions greater or equal to 3.0 are relevant; versions less than 3.0 are all handled the same way (i.e. you can use any version < 3.0 if you don't want an OpenGL 3 context).

    .. attribute:: stencil_bits

+      Bits of the stencil buffer.

 .. class:: VideoMode([width, height, bits_per_pixel=32])